 One could argue that since I’m in an MFA program, I indirectly contribute to the system, too.
 But over the past year, I found that being enrolled in a program really helps me in terms of deadlines, progression and accountability — things I’ve always had problems with when I was still working on my own.
 I still choose what to write about and to what extent; and while grades are important, I’ve never written anything solely to please my fellow MFA candidates or anyone in the faculty center.

-Having a mentor (and excellent professors) means I have people who can fully vouch for my work, work ethic, and worth as a writer.
+Having a mentor (and excellent professors) and being in an MFA program means I have people who can fully vouch for my work, work ethic, and worth as a writer.
 They can tell me if my writing is good, and exactly where and how it needs to improve.
-Not that other people can’t do the same thing for me and vice versa, but the input from casual readers will be very different from that of other authors.
+Not that other people can’t do the same thing for me and vice versa outside a program, but the input from casual readers will be very different from that of other authors.
 With writing being mostly solitary work, this type of support is invaluable.

 It also means I don’t have to go through the entire process alone and clueless.
 Through a mentor (or mentors), I can meet other writers, publishers and editors at different career levels.
 I get to see what it’s like from where they are, and learn from them, too.
 The actual writing is important, but it’s just one aspect; these days we all need to see the business or PR side of it, and know how to adjust to industry developments and market demands.